henrikau/i3ds-framework-cpp/README.md

 interfaces inherit from these again and override the service methods they support.
 The corresponding client classes (like `camera_client.hpp` can be used by client applications to send commands to the sensors.
-Emulated sensor are defined for all main classes.
+Emulated sensor are defined for all main classes and is found under `emulators`.
 These allow for testing of commands and queries, but are not guaranteed to produce meaningful sensor data as of now.
 The emulated camera can be given a file path to a directory containing image files, and will send these images on loop.

 ## Services